 The temporomandibular joint plays a significant role in the day-to-day function of your mouth.
 Many people don’t know that this jaw joint is the leading cause of jaw pain or discomfort.
 If you experience persistent pain, or you can’t open or close your mouth completely, you may have a TMJ disorder.
-At Southern Surgical Arts in Tyler, TX, and Palestine, TX, our oral surgeons, Dr. Charles Stone and Dr. Brian Stone, have years of experience diagnosing and treating disorders of the temporomandibular joint.
+At Southern Surgical Arts in Tyler, TX, and Palestine, TX, our oral surgeons, Dr. Charles Stone, Dr. Brian Stone, and Dr. Wade Barker have years of experience diagnosing and treating disorders of the temporomandibular joint.

 What is the TMJ?